Mario Fontanella: Malta

 He first moved out of Italy in 2015 to the neighboring Malta where he signed a long-term contract with Maltese Premier League side, Floriana.
 He made his official debut for the club on 22 August 2015 in a 2–1 defeat against Mosta and scored his first goal on 12 September 2015 in a 3–0 win over Qormi He made his Maltese FA Trophy debut on 20 January 2016 in a 2–1 win over Lija Athletic F.C.
 He finished the 2015–16 Maltese Premier League season with 20 goals in 31 appearances.

 He made his first appearance in the 2016–17 Maltese Premier League and scored his first goal in the competition on 20 August 2016 in a 2-1 win over Pembroke Athleta F.C.
 He made his first appearance and scored his first goal in the 2016–17 Maltese FA Trophy on 18 January 2017 in a 4-1 win over Għajnsielem F.C.
 He scored 14 goals in 29 appearances in the 2016–17 Maltese Premier League and scored 2 goals in 4 appearances in the Maltese FA Trophy helping his side win the prestigious competition for that season.

 His performances in the Maltese Premier League also saw him briefly linked to English National League side F.C.
 Halifax Town during the summer of 2017, though stayed put with Floriana for another season.

 He also made his UEFA Europa League debut on 29 June 2017 in a 3-0 loss against Serbian giants, Red Star Belgrade.

+He finished his three-year career with Floriana FC, having scored 57 goals in 97 matches and won an FA Trophy, Super Cup and a Premier League Top Scorer title.

 Following the end of his contract, on 13 May 2018, he joined cross-town rivals Valletta, signing a three-year contract.

+In June 2020, Mario Fontanella was called up to the Malta national team for the pre-season camp regarding the application for Maltese citizenship on sporting merit by the Maltese Federation.

+With Valletta till may 2022, he scored 58 goals in 116 matches and managed to win two Super Cups, a Premier League and was named the league's best striker for two years.
+In July 2025, he moved to Zabbar St Patrick and scored his 100th goal in the Malta Premier Leaguea and finished the season with 12 goals and 4 assists.In July 2026 renewed contract with Zabbar St Patrick for another season in Malta Premier League.

+Bahrain

+In July 2022, he moved to Muharraq, the nation's most important club, as president of the King of Bahrain.
+In Bahrain, he became the first Italian to play for Bahrain.
+He finished second in the Bahrain Premier League and scored nine goals.
+His historic brace in the derby against rivals Riffa in front of a packed stadium was a memorable one.